novwaul/CS492-LandCoverMapGenerator/readme.md

 Each model requres different configuration and parameters.

 The pretrained models are large so it is not able to upload in this repository.
-They are available via Google Drive share link below. https://drive.google.com/drive/folders/1deOm_1dN0xHuT_la3mmgviO9E-L2A4Jj?usp=sharing
+They are available via Google Drive share link: https://drive.google.com/drive/folders/1deOm_1dN0xHuT_la3mmgviO9E-L2A4Jj?usp=sharing

 There are three files.